-I’m spending less time overall on Facebook and am being far more deliberate about my time spent on that platform.
+I’m spending less time overall on Facebook and I’m being far more deliberate about my time spent on that platform.
 Facebook can be a great way to stay in touch with our friends, connect with new people, and gain information, but it can also be a huge time sink.
 I value my friends on Facebook, especially the lovely ladies in the “End Closet Chaos” private group, some of whom I got to meet in person last month.
 However, due to joint issues, I’m limited in how much time I can spend at my computer.
-Thus, I have to aim for quality over quantity in my interactions there.
+Thus, I have to aim for quality over quantity with my online interactions.
 I don’t judge those who wish to spend a lot of time on Facebook or any other social media site, but I have to do what’s best for me and it felt right to cut back on the time I was spending there.

 My goal was to decrease the time spent on Facebook from over 20 hours per week to 10-12 hours, and I have achieved that goal.
 In July, my weekly average time spent on Facebook was 10.7 hours.
 I know that may still sound like an excessive amount to some of you – and it is still a lot, but I’m not going to beat myself up about it.
 I enjoy my Facebook connections and I still don’t have much face-to-face interaction with people, so it serves an important need for me.
-I still have some challenges with Facebook, though, which I’ll outline below, but I’m proud of the fact that I have cut back and am being more purposeful about my time there.
+I still have some challenges with Facebook, though, which I’ll outline below, but I’m proud of the fact that I’ve cut back and am being more purposeful about my time there.

 Getting Out More

 I have been successful in getting out of the house almost every day as of late, even if it’s just to go for a short walk over to the water.
-I used to have far too many days in which I didn’t go anywhere and that was depressing.
+I used to have far too many days when I didn’t go anywhere and that was depressing.
 While it’s true that I don’t feel well much of the time, it does boost my spirits to get out, especially if I get to see the water, the boats, and the birds.
-Yes, it would be nice for me to develop more hobbies, interests, and in-person friends (I have tons of friends online!), but simply pushing myself to get out each day has positively impacted my psyche quite a bit and I’m grateful for that.
-I think it helps my health, too, in that I get some fresh air and exercise.
+Yes, it would be nice for me to develop more hobbies, interests, and in-person friends (I have tons of friends online!), but simply pushing myself to get out each day has positively impacted my psyche and I’m grateful for that.
+I think it helps my health, too, in that I get fresh air and exercise.

 Positive Health Changes

 I continue to experience a lot of health challenges, but I’m at least somewhat more hopeful than I was a few months ago.
-I think I’m getting closer to some answers which will hopefully enable me to feel better.
-I’ve been seeing two new doctors who have been able to help me more than others have.
+I think I’m getting closer to answers that will hopefully enable me to feel better.
+I’ve been seeing two new doctors who have been able to help me more than the previous ones have.
 In July, I did a three-week cleanse and this week started on a new diet which is geared toward reducing inflammation and addressing and overcoming food sensitivities (learn more specifics here).
 I haven’t noticed much of a difference yet, but it’s still early days.
 Improving my health would make the greatest difference in my life balance and would supersede all of the other positive changes I’ve been making.
 Fingers crossed…

 Better Time Management

-Time management has long been my Achilles heel, but I recently found a tool and a method that are helping me to use my time in a much more effective manner.
+Time management has long been my Achilles heel, but I recently found a tool and a method that are helping me use my time in a much more effective manner.
 First the tool… When I was at the hair salon getting a deep-conditioning treatment last month (this one – it’s only available through stylists, but it has brought my hair back to life!), another woman there mentioned something called “The 5-Minute Journal.”
 I was intrigued, so I checked it out.